Causeway (film)

-Causeway is a 2022 American drama film directed by Lila Neugebauer in her feature directorial debut and written by Ottessa Moshfegh, Luke Goebel, and Elizabeth Sanders.
+Causeway is a 2022 American drama film directed by Lila Neugebauer and written by Ottessa Moshfegh, Luke Goebel, and Elizabeth Sanders.
 The film stars Jennifer Lawrence (who also produced), Brian Tyree Henry, Linda Emond, Jayne Houdyshell, Stephen McKinley Henderson, and Russell Harvard.
 It follows a soldier struggling to adjust to her life after returning home to New Orleans.

-The film had its world premiere at the 47th Toronto International Film Festival on September 10, 2022.
-It was released in select cinemas on October 28, 2022, then had a streaming release on November 4, 2022 on Apple TV+.
-The film received positive reviews from critics, who praised the performances of Lawrence and Henry.
+Causeway had its premiere at the 47th Toronto International Film Festival on September 10, 2022.
+The film was released in select theaters on October 28, by A24, then had a streaming release on November 4, 2022, on Apple TV+.
+The film received generally positive reviews from critics, who praised the performances of Lawrence and Henry.
 Among other accolades, Henry was nominated for Best Supporting Actor at the 95th Academy Awards.

 Plot

-Lynsey, a U.S. soldier, experiences a traumatic brain injury after an IED explosion during her tour in Afghanistan which forces her to return home in New Orleans.
+Lynsey, a soldier in the United States Army Corps of Engineers, experiences a traumatic brain injury after an IED explosion during her tour in the Afghanistan War.
+Her motor functions severely hampered, she undergoes physical therapy and is eventually forced to return home to New Orleans.
 She struggles to return to her daily life with her mother as she waits for her wish to return for redeployment.
 Her doctor is reluctant to sign her waiver to return as he feels that trauma is a strong link to her depression.
-As she improves with rehabilitation, she becomes unlikely friends with James, an auto mechanic, who also has physical and mental trauma after a car accident in which his nephew was killed on the Lake Pontchartrain Causeway.
-Causeway, the title of the movie, is a metaphor for the journeys in the film as it may be "terrifying to drive across when you're on it, you can't see".
+As she improves with rehabilitation, she becomes unlikely friends with James, an auto mechanic, and reveals to him that she is a lesbian.
+James has physical and mental trauma after a car crash in which his nephew was killed on the Lake Pontchartrain Causeway.